census = pd.read_csv('http://bit.ly/censusdataset')17 High-cardinality categorical features

 ' United-States', ' Vietnam', ' Yugoslavia'], dtype=object)]

 That being said, we’re actually going to run into a problem with encoding due to our highest cardinality feature, native-country.
-Let’s take a look at it and see why.
+Let’s take a look and see why.

 Mexico 951